dkokov/RateEngine/doc/config.md

 ```

 The 'LoadModules' part is defined modules list for loading after app start.
-If you want to use same module,should define first here!
+If you want to use same module,should be define first here!

 ``` XML
  <LoadModules>